Academic milestones mark the student’s progression through the Biomedical Sciences (BIMS) PhD degree program.

 The BIMS Graduate Program has established a specific format for the preliminary examination, as outlined below:

 Research narrative (required) – All BIMS Ph.D. students must develop a research narrative related to their dissertation research project or a different topic assigned by their Mentor/PI.
 If your Chair/PI does not provide a format for the Research narrative, you may use the following example provided by the Associate Dean for Research and Graduate Studies office: https://vetmed.tamu.edu/bims-graduate-program/wp-content/uploads/sites/91/2024/03/Preliminary-Examination-Research-Narrative-Example-Structure-1.pdf.
-This format is critically evaluated according to the School of Veterinary Medicine & Biomedical Sciences Graduate Program doctoral learning outcomes.
+This format is critically evaluated according to the College of Veterinary Medicine & Biomedical Sciences Graduate Program doctoral learning outcomes.
 This part of the preliminary examination often serves as a starting point for the required research proposal submitted to the ARCS submission system prior to the dissertation defense.
 Your academic advisor can also provide you with an example of the research narrative structure.

 Written component (optional) – The graduate advisory committee may also choose to require an additional written component consisting of questions related to the student’s field of study and research.